cclaualc/nullnest/README.md

 # Overview

-The `nullnest` repository provides a set of programs developed for constructing a **null model** of bipartite networks which constraints the degree sequences -on average-, as well as for measuring the degree of **nestedness** of bipartite networks using a large variety of metrics and then comparing this value against the null expectation.
-The programs included in this package were used in the works [Payrato2019](#references) and [preprint-Payrato2019](#references), where the interest reader will find more information about the characteristics, functioning and scope of both the null model and each nestedness metrics.
+The `nullnest` repository provides a set of programs developed for constructing a **null model** of bipartite networks which constraints the degree sequences -on average-, along with the measurement of the degree of **nestedness** of bipartite networks using a large variety of metrics allowing for the comparison of this value against the null expectation.
+The programs included in this package were used in the works [Payrato2019](#references) and [preprint-Payrato2019](#references), where the interested reader will find more information about the characteristics, functioning and scope of both the null model and each nestedness metrics.

 The package is divided into two main blocks.
 On the one hand, we provide a [program](#simulated-annealing) to compute the null model, for any bipartite network introduced by the user, which keeps the original degree sequence constant on average while maximizing the entropy of the null ensemble.
 We also give the ready-to-use results of the [null model](#probability-matrices) for an important number of real networks available online.
 On the other hand, the package contains the programs to measure the degree of nestedness of any network, measuring as well the first two moments of its null distribution, either by using [analytical](#analytical-nestedness-measures) expressions or by numerically [sampling](#sampled-nestedness-measures) the null ensemble.